zagatta-sonah/KeePiLive/README.md

 ## Explanations to different files in this Repo

 ### docker-compose.yml
-Make sure NOT to put preformance limitations on the SleepyPi container \n
+Make sure NOT to put preformance limitations on the SleepyPi container

 The Container needs to access the GPIO Pins (to pulse the reset line) and the UART bus (to flash the sleepypi fw).
 If all of these settings are actually necessary is not yet determined.